Why do business in Malta

 Setting up a business in Malta is rather easy.
 Business First is our central contact point guiding entrepreneurs on the formalities of setting up and running a business in Malta.
 Many processes have been digitised and establishing a company takes just a few days.

-Innovation centres, accelerator, and industry hubs as well as incentives for R&D activities and grants to train your staff are some other elements that add to the corporate conditions on offer in Malta.
+Innovation centres, accelerators, and industry hubs as well as incentives for R&D activities and grants to train your staff are some other elements that add to the corporate conditions on offer in Malta.

 We know that, at times, it may be difficult to find talent with specialised skills on the island.
 We are supporting companies looking abroad for the right candidates and have introduced tax incentives for highly qualified professionals taking up positions in Malta, which can sweeten your job offer to the most talented minds.